keeratifts/keeratifts.github.io/previous-works.md

 ---

 ## Previous projects
-The projects I have done
+The projects that I've worked on in the past.

 ### Project 1: Adaptive coverage control for dynamic pattern generation
 * Construct the adaptive controller for dynimic changing area